Kathryn R. Burke

 I learned about this symbiosis early in my career, and have been writing advertising copy almost as long as I’ve written editorial, and creating the artwork to go with the copy—before it was even called ‘creative.’
 (Any of you old timers, remember ‘Zipatone?’
 ‘Paste-up,’ and flats?’)

 Graphic design, the visual component of promotional communications (advertising) and editorial go hand in hand.
-Knowing how to do both, and working for various publications in large cities and small towns, is how I learned what I needed to learn to be able to start publishing my own newspapers and magazines.
+Knowing how to do both, and working for various publications in large cities and small towns, is how I learned what I needed to know to be able to start publishing my own newspapers and magazines.
 If you can’t write ad copy, you can’t sell ads, and without paid advertising, you can’t publish.
 Without good editorial, nobody reads the publication, and therefore, doesn’t see or respond to your paid ads, so… without interesting, well-written stories and editorial content…you’re soon out of business.
+You also learn that stories (clever advertorial) often sell better than display ads.

 When it’s print (which dominated our advertising world until digital took over), you learned to ‘write tight’ to leave enough room for the advertising.
 Adjectives get the guillotine, adverbs are chopped.
 You learn to make every word count, yet leave enough ‘white space’ to make it interesting and easy to read.
 It took a while, but I mastered it.
 Writing tight is even more important, now, writing for the web.
 Most website or social media visitors (who we used to call ‘readers’) have a short attention span and rarely read more than the first few sentences.
 (Are you still reading this article now now???
 Kudos to you if you are.)